Welcome to the Marker Maps Tutorial!

 2. Create Marker Map from Spreadsheet

-- Start by opening the Affy 500K na32 Filtered Markers – Sheet 1 and choose File > Create Marker Map from Spreadsheet.
+- Start by opening the Marker Map Tutorial project and then the Affy 500K na32 Filtered Markers – Sheet 1 and choose File > Create Marker Map from Spreadsheet.

 - On the resulting dialog the default selections for the marker name, chromosome and position fields should be automatically detected.
 If not, then click Select Column for each required field to choose the correct data column.